fedefary/signer/README.md

 If the verification process completes succesfully, the http request will be handled by the server otherwise the client will receive a 401 UNAUTHORIZED response message.
 Every rest API annotated with @Signed annotation will be secured and will require a signed client.

-*Obviously the two annotations will be trigger the verification process only for the HTTP that contain a body to sign.*
+*Obviously the two annotations will trigger the verification process only for the request that contain a body to sign.*

 Both the client and server must have the same secret key configured inside them since the signature algorithm use a symmetric key.
 On client side the secret key is used to generate the signature, on server side the same key is used for the singnature verification process.